davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ## Introduction
 I recently had the privilege of being involved in the ground up rebuild of an [online science journal](https://elifesciences.org).
-Not just the front end, the whole stack was being rebuilt from scratch using a microservices approach.
+The whole stack was rebuilt from scratch using a microservices approach.
 The journal is building a reputation for innovation in science publishing, and it was a great opportunity to get involved in a green field project to build best web practise into this arena.
 In this post I'll be focusing on how we built the front end.
 A second post is planned about how we integrated the pattern library into the site.

-Note that the code examples are likely to have been simplified for clarity.
+Note that the code examples have been simplified for clarity.

 ## Deciding on an approach

 ### Design systems and Atomic Design
-During the design phase I had many constructive conversations with the designer, including prototyping some ideas to help decide on an overall approach to various design aspects.
+During the design phase I had many constructive conversations with the designer, including prototyping some ideas to help decide on an overall approach to various things.
 He decided we needed a design system in order to retain both flexibility and design coherence for not only what we were building now, but what we might want to build in the future.

 Building a design system requires a modular, hierarchical approach, and this approach is well supported by using a pattern library.
-Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) concept was a natural fit with the designer's way of thinking about the new design, and so we chose atomic design as the mental model for our new site design approach.
+Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) principles are a natural fit with the designer's concept for the design system, and so we chose atomic design as the mental model for our new site design.

 Atomic Design considers reusable, composable design patterns in a hierarchy described in terms of `atoms`, `molecules`, and `organisms`.
 An `atom` is the smallest unit of the design system, for example a button or a link.
 A more complex `molecule` pattern may be composed by assembling a collection of `atom`-level patterns, for example a teaser within a listing.
 An `organism` is more complex again, and may comprise a number of included `atoms` and `molecules`.
 We discovered that it's not really worth trying to impose a strict hierarchy to distinguish `molecules` from `organisms`.
 Whilst trying generally to maintain the distinction that `organisms` are a higher order pattern than `molecules`, it's okay for `molecules` to contain other `molecules` as well as `atoms`, and for `organisms` to contain `organisms` as well as lower-order patterns.
 With only 3 hierarchy levels to play with, we found we got most benefit from a pragmatic interpretation of the atomic design hierarchy.